Using context to adapt to sensor drift: Experiments

 \subsection{Drift demonstration}

-First, the effect of sensor drift on classification accuracy is demonstrated using single-batch classifiers.
-For each batch $1$ through $10$, a feedforward model was trained on that single batch.
-Training of a new model was repeated 30 times on each batch, i.e., for 30 trials.
-The accuracy of each network was evaluated on every batch.
+First, the effect of sensor drift on classification accuracy is demonstrated using classifiers trained on a single batch.
+For each batch $1$ through $10$, a feedforward model was trained on that batch.
+Training of a new model was repeated 30 times on each batch.
+The accuracy of all classifiers were evaluated on every batch.
 Networks trained on batches 2, 4, 6, and 8 were plotted (Fig. 1B).
 The accuracy data was reformulated as a function of the distance between the train batch and the test batch (Fig. 1C).
-As expected, the accuracy decreases with the time gap between training and testing, demonstrating that indeed sensor drift progresses over time.
+As expected, the accuracy decreases with the time gap between training and testing, demonstrating that, indeed, sensor drift progresses over time.